 - Understand how much is the server need at your company likely to grow in the coming years.
 In case you know that the organization is going to be double of what it is today, then you need to invest in options like rack or blade servers.
-But for that, you need to make sure that an experienced sourcing agent in Shenzhen helps you reach excellent rack manufacturers hassle-free.

 - In case something goes wrong with the server, you need to come up with a strategy that keeps it going at all times.
 Your servers should have built in redundancy too.

 Once you are through with this checklist, it will be easier for you to choose components or even select premade server that matches the needs of your business.